Joint Continuous and Discrete Model Selection via Submodularity: Introduction

+The sufficient conditions we require may be violated in practice.
+Traditionally, violations of submodularity are handled by suitably relaxing the definition with an additive or multiplicative constant and propagating the constant through a particular algorithm \cite{eloptimal,elenberg2018restricted}.
+Alternatively, in this work we find a sub-class of optimization problems that we can always lift into problems that satisfy our assumptions.
+Moreover, we prove that the solution of the lifted problem gives a near-optimal solution to the original.
+Our lifting approach stands in stark contrast to existing methods, as it is algorithm-independent with a guarantee that is easy to compute rather than tied to a specific algorithm and dependent on constants that are NP-Hard to compute \cite{eloptimal,elenberg2018restricted}.

-Our work makes several technical contributions, summarized as: \begin{enumerate}[label=(\roman*)] \item We identify sufficient conditions, based on submodularity, under which the regularized model fitting problem \eqref{eq:regularized_problem} can be solved efficiently and exactly; \item We extend this theory to accommodate simple continuous and discrete constraints on the model parameter for some problem classes; \item We highlight the utility of exact solutions to these problems for adversarial and robust optimization scenarios; \item We numerically validate the correctness of our theory with proof-of-concept examples from sparse regression. \end{enumerate}
+We make several technical contributions, namely: \begin{enumerate}[label=(\roman*)] \item We identify new sufficient conditions, based on submodularity, under which the regularized model selection problem \eqref{eq:regularized_problem} can be solved efficiently and exactly; \item We extend this theory to accommodate simple continuous and discrete constraints on the model parameter for some problem classes; \item We highlight the utility of exact solutions for robust optimization scenarios; \item We show that problems violating our sufficient conditions can be lifted to problems that do satisfy them, and whose solutions correspond to optimal or near-optimal solutions of the original problem; \item We numerically validate the correctness of our theory with examples from sparse regression and retail price optimization. \end{enumerate}